20 Other Ways to Say “The Text States” (With Examples)

 When you want to point out something that’s not explicitly stated but strongly implied, “the passage indicates” is your go-to phrase.
 It’s like reading between the lines.

-See also 20 Ways to Say "I'm Proud of You" (With Examples)
+See also "20 Other Ways to Say 'In My Opinion" (With Examples)"

 Example scenario: Book club discussion